What is a Nutritionist? Everything You Need to Know About Being a Nutritionist

 Earn Your Degree in Nutrition from Johnson & Wales University

-Johnson & Wales also offers a two-year master’s degree in nutrition that is available exclusively online to make it easier for students to fit the program into their busy home and work lives.
+Johnson & Wales University College of Professional Studies offers a two-year master’s degree in nutrition that is available exclusively online to make it easier for students to fit the program into their busy home and work lives.
 The program focuses on career-related topics, including nutritional counseling and education, nutrition for athletic performance, advanced clinical nutrition, and grantsmanship and publication.

 Applicants for the two-year master’s program are required to have earned an undergraduate degree in nutrition, dietetics or a related field, such as exercise physiology, nursing, pharmacy, physical therapy, health sciences, kinesiology, microbiology, or physician assistant studies.
 Applicants with degrees in other fields are not considered for admission into this program.
 Successful candidates with degrees in fields other than nutrition and dietetics may have to take one or two nutrition courses in addition to the main course material.